zetec30/Contextual-Research/MRes Notes.md

 >I am particularly concerned about curious young children . . .
 I want them to be comfortable and I encourage questions from them.
 As said, the human spirit is undaunted – I want people to know that.

 Peg on November 07, 2018(Reviews, Inc., 2021)

+The look of a prosthesis
+is called ‘cosmesis’